lidh04/circle-chain-desktop/README.md

 ## Versions

-- 4.7.2 optimize the UI performance
+- 4.7.2 optimize the UI performance and some background tasks improvements.

 - 4.7.1 support mac arm64 and Windows mine block locally